Apply for the Promise

 STEP 3: Promise Application

 Interested students must complete a Promise application for the 2021-2022 academic school year.
-Promise applications for the 2021-2022 academic year are due by August 23, 2021.
 Students must only submit one Promise application.
 Submitting duplicate applications may delay the processing time of their application.

 Note: We will be communicating with students primarily through the email address provided on their SDCCD admissions application.
 In addition, all email communication will be available to be view via their message center in their mySDCCD portal.
 Any pending items related to their Promise application will appear on their To-Do-List in their mySDCCD portal.